Street To Be Renamed In Honor Of Slain Hillside Police Officer

 The three suspects were caught and sentenced to life in prison.

 During a ceremony on the 14th, Highland Avenue will officially become Patrolman Anthony Lordi Way.
-Among those expected at the ceremony, which is scheduled to begin at 10 a.m., are his two surviving children and other family members.
+Among those expected at the ceremony, which is scheduled to begin at 10 a.m. at police headquarters behind Town Hall, are his two surviving children and other family members.
+"It's important that we remember Officer Lordi on this day to honor him, his service to the community of Hillside, and to recognize the ultimate sacrifice he made to protect others that day.
+Officer Lordi was a well respected officer hired on May 15, 1957 and had served the community of Hillside for 22 years and 7 months on the day he was killed," said Chief Vincent Ricciardi.

+Ricciardi added that Lordi was the second of two Hillside police officers killed ib the line of duty.
+Officer Thomas England died in a motor-vehicle crash in the 1930s.

 Click here to sign up for Daily Voice's free daily emails and news alerts.